The Mission

 The Purpose

-The Office of Racial Equity and Social Justice (ORESJ) is a county-wide office focused on advancing racial equity and dismantling structural racism within County Government.
+The Office of Racial Equity and Social Justice (ORESJ) is a county-wide office of the County Government.
 The ORESJ was created in December of 2019 by The Racial Equity and Social Justice Act to help reduce and ultimately eliminate racial and other disparities experienced by residents of color across Montgomery County.
-We do this by supporting County Departments in normalizing conversations on race and other equity issues, organizing staff to work together for transformational change, and operationalizing new practices, policies and procedures that are equity centered.impact plans.
+We achieve this by supporting County Departments in normalizing conversations on race and other equity issues, organizing staff to work together for transformational change, and operationalizing new practices, policies, and procedures that are equity centered.

-We have been given the charge of facilitating the Racial Equity and Social Justice Committee, training County staff and Equity Leads, and conducting department-wide Equity Assessments to assist every department in creating Racial Equity Action Plans.
+We have been tasked with facilitating the Racial Equity and Social Justice Committee, training County staff and Equity Leads, and conducting department-wide Equity Assessments to support every department in creating Racial Equity Action Plans.

 Background